+In this post, I will describe how to draw distant foliage with pen and ink.
 Distant foliage often unifies different elements in a landscape composition and can greatly enhance the feel of a scenery.
 It is relatively easy to draw and can be used very effectively for tonal balance in a composition.
-Here I will demonstrate 2 ways to draw distant foliage.
-You need to be able to draw parallel lines (hatching) to effectively draw distant foliage.
-You can practice hatching on distant foliage templates provided at the end of this tutorial.
+Here I will demonstrate few different ways to draw distant foliage.
+Different techniques evoke different feel and can be used appropriately to add visual appeal to the drawing.

 In this method open loops are used to draw top of distant foliage.
 Such loops provide feeling of open airy feel needed for foliage.
 Avoid using hard lines for drawing any kind of foliage outline.
 Parallel lines are used to tone the area of foliage and small dark’s are added to give it feeling of volume and depth.
 Make the bottom bit darker as top receives more light and this gives it more feeling of volume.

 Layered foliage shapes are added with their size getting smaller with distance.
 Make sure to leave a small sliver of white at the top of a foliage mass.
 This adds to depth and also helps to distinguish it from layer behind it.

 If you are not comfortable drawing parallel lines, then ‘leaf stroke’ discussed in drawing foliage tutorial can be used instead of parallel lines.
 In this case, the process is very similar to drawing bush, though at a smaller scale.

 Above method creates a ‘bushy’ feel for distant foliage.
 To create a more ‘tree’ feel for distant foliage, a wriggly line depicting top of distant tree line is drawn and then shaded using vertical parallel lines to create distant ‘tree’ foliage.
 Make the bottom slightly darker as top receives Sun and is brighter.